musicalglass/Processing-JS_Offline/ReadMe.txt

 programName.html.

 That should be it :) if you open programName.html in your web browser, you should be able to view your Program offline.

+If you want to make your program portable, or post it on your own website, you need the processing-1.3.6.min.js file, your programName.js file and the programName.html file which specifies where to find both of them.
+All 3 could be in the same folder.
+If it's in a different folder, specify the relative html address e.g. folderName/programName.js or ../processing-1.3.6.min.js (up one folder)